 Bilateral economic and trade relationship

 Bilateral trade is modest, although businesses continue to explore possibilities for expanding commercial interaction, particularly in the mining, agriculture and maritime sectors.
 Two-way trade was $7.7 million in 2013, down from $15.8 million in 2012.
 Australian exports to Venezuela totalled $14.7 million in 2012, consisting mainly of medicaments (including veterinary) and motor vehicle parts and accessories.
 Imports to Australia from Venezuela were $0.9 million, consisting primarily of alcoholic beverages and electronic machinery.
-In 2012, 931 Venezuelans were enrolled in Australian education institutions.
+In 2013, over 800 Venezuelans were enrolled in Australian education institutions.

 The mining industry offers some potential for Australian involvement.
 Despite abundant mineral wealth and some of the world's largest reserves of iron ore, aluminium, nickel and gold, Venezuela's mining industry is underdeveloped and accounts for less than one per cent of GDP.
 The government has identified the mining industry as a key sector in the diversification of the economy away from petroleum, particularly as a source of export revenue and inputs for domestic industry.